 - 15-25% of the Prairie Region is a wetland.

-- A homestead hole, a small on-ranch reservoir, is a typical sort of surface water source on the Canadian Prairies.
+- A homestead hole, a small on-ranch reservoir, is a typical surface water source on the Canadian Prairies.

 Quebec

-- Quebec has a bigger number of dams than some other areas, with 333 large dams.
+- Quebec has more large dams than some other areas, with 333.

-- The 1996 Saguenay basin storm and related flood in Quebec prompted ten fatalities and more than $1500 million.
+- The 1996 Saguenay basin storm and related flood in Quebec resulted in 10 fatalities and more than $ 1.5 billion in damage.

-- Levels of organic contaminants (PCBs) and inorganic pollutants (Cu, Zn, Pb, Hg, Cd, and As) in the sediments of northern Lake Saint-Pierre have fallen by half since 1986.
+- Since 1986, the levels of organic contaminants (PCBs) and inorganic pollutants (Cu, Zn, Pb, Hg, Cd, and As) in the sediments of northern Lake Saint-Pierre have fallen by half.

 - St. Lawrence–Great Lakes hydrographic system is one of the largest on the planet.
-It drains over 25% of the Earth's freshwater reserves and impacts natural cycles across a lot of North America.
+It drains over 25% of Earth's freshwater reserves and disrupts natural cycles across much of North America.

-- St. Lawrence comprises five fundamental water masses and nine secondary water masses related to the major tributaries.
-Each of these water masses has its own unique natural physical, and chemical characteristics.
+- St. Lawrence comprises five fundamental and nine secondary water masses related to the major tributaries.
+These water masses have unique natural, physical, and chemical characteristics.

-- The Quebec part of the St. Lawrence River extends in three spots, shaping stretches of open water adequately huge to be viewed as lakes, however with a regular flow.
+- The Quebec part of the St. Lawrence River extends in three places, shaping stretches of open water large enough to be considered lakes with a regular flow.
 These three fluvial lakes are Lake Saint-François, Lake Saint-Louis, and Lake Saint-Pierre.

 Atlantic

-- Everyone on Prince Edward Island uses groundwater to meet their day-by-day water needs.
+- Everyone on Prince Edward Island relies on groundwater for their day-to-day water needs.

-- Most of Prince Edward Island (57%) rely upon private wells for their water supply.
+- Most of Prince Edward Island (57%) relies upon private wells for its water supply.

 - The Eel River Bar is one of the longest natural reefs in North America.
 Freshwater laps its shores on one side, saltwater on the other.

-- At low tide, watch the Saint John River crash through a narrow gorge and fall into the harbor, yet a similar river streams the other way during high tide.
-The Bay of Fundy's extraordinary tides is excellent for the Saint John River, constraining the waters to flow upstream twice a day, each day.
+- Watch the Saint John River crash through a narrow gorge and fall into the harbor at low tide, yet a similar river streams the other way during high tide.
+The Bay of Fundy's extraordinary tides are excellent for the Saint John River, constraining the water to flow upstream twice a day.

-- In 2000, the Kennebecasis Watershed Restoration Committee (KWRC) announced 24 unique types of fish from 13 distinct families.
-A portion of the more common species includes the Atlantic salmon, rainbow trout, and striped bass.
+- In 2000, the Kennebecasis Watershed Restoration Committee (KWRC) identified 24 distinct fish species from 13 families.
+Some of the more common species include the Atlantic salmon, rainbow trout, and striped bass.

-- Great Bear Lake, situated in the Northwest Territories, is the largest lake in Canada at 31 328 square kilometers.
+- Great Bear Lake, located in the Northwest Territories, is the largest lake in Canada, covering 31,328 square kilometers.

-- The deepest lake in Canada is Great Slave Lake, located in the Northwest Territories, with 614 meters being the deepest point.
+- The deepest lake in Canada is Great Slave Lake, located in the Northwest Territories.
+Its deepest point is 614 meters.

-- In Canada, the individual river system with the largest drainage region is the Mackenzie River, with 1 805 200 square kilometers.
+- In Canada, the individual river system with the largest drainage basin is the Mackenzie River, with a drainage basin of 1,805,200 square kilometers.

 Water Conservation in Canada

-The use of water in washing and cleaning consumes significantly more than drinking and cooking.
-In this way, using straightforward techniques can save a ton of water.
-Take note of the three R's (not for recycling, but rather for water conservation): reduce consumption, repair leaks and replace old fixtures with new, water-saving ones.
+Take note of the three R's (not for recycling, but for water conservation): reduce consumption, repair leaks, and replace old fixtures with new, water-saving ones.

 Simple ways to save large amounts of water consumption in your household.

-- Upgrade faucets and showerheads with tap aerator
+- Upgrade faucets and showerheads with a tap aerator

-- Make use of a broom to clean the driveway rather than a hose.
+- Use a broom to clean the driveway rather than a hose.

-- Water your garden in the early morning to stay away from unnecessary loss due to evaporation
+- Water your garden early in the morning to avoid unnecessary water loss from evaporation.

 - Turn off the water tap when brushing your teeth.